 Step 9: Trim the Roller Bar.

 Mark off the roller bar and cut.
 It should be the same amount that you cut off from the pull-down bar, top bar, and shade paper.
-You should measure from the end of the roller bar, not the edge of shade paper, nor from the plastic end piece (which should have been removed by now).
+You should measure from the end of the aluminum roller bar--not from the edge of shade paper, nor from the plastic end piece (which should have been removed by now).

 For all my aluminum cutting I used a non-ferrous metal blade on a miter saw.
 But a hack saw will also work with a little more effort.